MarkiMark3/nothing-landing/README.md

 # Author: Markiyan Dmyterko

+# The Nothing page

-1.The Nothing Landing page is a project that focuses on structure and efficient front-end development;
+The Nothing Landing page is a project that focuses on structure and efficient front-end development;

-2.Technologies Used: HTML, SCSS, Stylelint(for CSS linting);
-3.How to run this project localy:(a.Clone this project from GITHUB;b.NODE version should be 14;c.
-Run NPM instal;d.
-Run NPM start;);
+## Technologies Used

+- HTML
+- SCSS
+- Stylelint

+## How to Run This Project Locally

+1. Clone this project from GitHub repository.
+2. Ensure **Node version** should be 14.
+3. Run the following command:

+- npm install
+- npm start

+## Project Links

 - [DEMO LINK](https://MarkiMark3.github.io/nothing-landing/)
 - [REPO LINK](https://github.com/MarkiMark3/nothing-landing)